 Setting data limits

-Most phones have built-in features for setting data limits.
-Many wireless carriers also allow subscribers to set up data limits or usage alerts from their online accounts.
+Android phones have a built-in feature for setting data limits.
+Unfortunately, iOS does not offer a comparable feature. iPhone users aren’t totally out of luck though.
+Many wireless carriers allow subscribers to set up data limits or usage alerts from their online accounts.

 In Android 10, you can set limits by going to: Settings > Network & internet > Mobile network > Data warning and limit

-Note that your phone may account for data use a bit differently than your carrier.
+Your phone may account for data use a bit differently than your wireless carrier.
 If you’re allocated 7GB of data each month, you may want to conservatively set limits as if you’re allotted 6.9GB of data each month.

 Hitting data limits

-If you hit a limit you’ve set, data access will be cut off, and you’ll probably be prompted with an alert like this one:
+If you hit a limit you’ve set, data access will be cut off.
+You’ll probably be prompted with an alert like this one:

 When the wireless carrier Visible first launched, Visible throttled data speeds to a maximum of 5Mbps.
 In June, Visible announced a removal of the cap for new and existing customers: